scriptkitties/fglt/irc.md

 * [Irssi](https://irssi.org/) (terminal)
 * [WeeChat](https://weechat.org/) (terminal)

-Your distribution of Linux very likely includes packages for at least one of these.
+Your operating system's package manager very likely includes packages for at least one of these.
 HexChat is probably the easiest for beginners without much experience with terminal programs.

 ## Helpful links